moonslide-app/moonslide/README.md

 ---
 ```

+> Take a look at the available [themes](#themes) of the standard template.

+The `defaults` are merged with the configuration of every individual slide.
+Every keyword which is defined on the slide directly will override the default value.

 ### Slide Configuration
 There are configuration options which can be applied to every slide individually.

 #### Layout
 Every slide uses a layout to structure its contents in a certain way.
 Every layout has a number of *slots*, which are containers for your content.
-Use the slot-separator `***` to fill content into the next slot.
-Take a look at all layouts available in the standard template. **TODO**.
+Use the slot separator `***` to fill content into the next slot.
+Take a look at the available [layouts](#layouts) of the standard template.

 ```yaml
 ---